Image relevance check

 Buy first

-Boneless skinless chicken breast, (14 oz each) full-fat coconut milk, and fish sauce are the ingredients most likely to affect freshness, texture, and timing for Coconut Chicken Soup (Tom Kha Gai).
+Boneless skinless chicken breast, (14 oz each) full-fat coconut milk, and fish sauce are the ingredients most likely to affect freshness and texture.

 Package check

-(14 oz each) full-fat coconut milk, chicken broth, and mushrooms may come in larger containers than the recipe needs, so confirm amounts before adding backups.
+(14 oz each) full-fat coconut milk, chicken broth, and mushrooms may come in larger containers than needed; confirm amounts before buying backups.

 Cost control